 However, bear in mind that, by themselves, customer service performance metrics don’t change anything.
 Rather than tracking every possible metric just for the sake of it, track the right ones and use them to drive improvements to your customer service.

 Looking for ways to measure and improve your customer service metrics?
 SnapCall allows you to resolve customer issues faster using voice chat, video calls and screen sharing, all in one handy tool that makes it easy to track your metrics.
-Get started with a free 14-day trial today.
+Book a demo today.